offsoc/onionplan/docs/02 - Roadmap: Usability Proposal.md

 ### Questions

 1. Can this phase be skipped to the next?
     * Yes, this phase can be safely skipped or postponed as a later phase.
 2. Can this phase be developed before the previous?
-   * Yes, as long as it includes the [Proposal 279][] implementations.
+    * Yes, as long as it includes the Tor NS API implementation.
     * If [Sauteed Onions][] reveals to be more doable first than DNS resolution, then makes sense to do it first.
     * But the current evaluation is that the [Sauteed Onions][] design needs to solve scalability problems in the query API before being entering a beta phase.
+3. Can this phase be implemented after or in parallel to others?
+    * Yes, this phase can be implemented anytime as long as there is a working Tor NS API implementation.
-3. Who can operate [Sauteed Onion\]\[\] resolvers?
+4. Who can operate [Sauteed Onions][] resolvers?
 Anyone?
+    * The [Sauteed Onions][] proposal currently does not specify who can run a query node.
+It could be relays configured to do so or even some distributed set of Onion Services.
-4. How the list of available resolvers is updated?
+5. How the list of available resolvers is updated?
     * In the short to mid term: via Tor Browser updates?
     * In the future: via consensus?
-5. How much resources we're talking about for each resolver?
+6. How much resources we're talking about for each resolver?
+    * Needs research an estimation on this.

 ## Phase 3: Pure Onion Names